The Corporate Tax Planning Law Review: Canada

 Domestic intercompany transactions

-While Canada does not have a comprehensive domestic transfer pricing rule, the consideration paid in respect of a non-arm's-length transfer of property may be adjusted to equal the fair market value of the transferred property.
-In some circumstances, the adjustments are one-sided such that an expense may be reduced (or receipt may be increased) without an adjustment to the income of the recipient (payer) of the amount.
+While Canada does not have a comprehensive domestic transfer pricing regime, the consideration paid in respect of a non-arm's-length transfer of property may be adjusted to equal the fair market value of the transferred property.
+In some circumstances, the adjustments are one-sided such that an expense may be reduced (or receipt may be increased) without a corresponding adjustment to the income of the recipient (payer) of the amount.
 Unlike transactions subject to Canada's transfer pricing rules (see below), contemporaneous documentation is not required for purely domestic transactions.

 In addition, certain anti-avoidance rules prevent taxpayers from generating losses in non-arm's-length scenarios.
 For example, any loss arising on a transfer of capital property between affiliated persons is denied, but is reflected in the cost base of the property to the acquirer such that the denied loss can be realised if and when the property is transferred outside the affiliated group.